-For these reasons we invite you to join a hackathon on spatial networks on the 27th of May.
+For these reasons we invite you to join a hackathon on spatial networks on the date TBD.
 The hackathon is an official satellite event of the ERUM2020 conference, and it will be focussed on developing and testing of the new R package on spatial networks: sfnetworks.

 Anyone with an interest in spatial networks and open source software is invited, especially if you have experience with real world spatial network data that could be used in documentation or experience developing software for working with spatial or graph datasets (particularly R packages).